Table of contents

 - A Lenovo Windows XP Pro OEM License and a Host PC that had a Dell Windows 10 Pro OEM License.

 There are different reasons for using a Virtual Machine.
 One of the reasons is just to run Legacy Software.
 If you have the setup files for your software you can copy then over to the VM and install your legacy software.

 The software used above is an Epson V33 scanner which has a USB port, this has updated driver software for Windows 10 64 Bit but we will pretend it doesn't have updated driver software and connect to it through a VM via virtualisation.
 I want to run Windows XP 32 Bit on a Windows 10 64 Bit host and connect to the scanner using a USB Port.
 This is pretty easy to do.
 However if you are doing this with a more sophisticated scientific instrument for instance your life may not be so simple… Software may also be on a CD/DVD drive and may require the CD to be present in an optical drive to launch the setup.
 The software may also have a protection USB that needs to be connected to the VM in order for the software to launch.
 Your hardware may also use Serial Ports.
 Your specialised hardware may need access to a Bootable Floppy Disc.
 I will first list some useful USB adaptors if you are trying to connect to legacy hardware.

-You will also need an external Hard Drive.
-This has to be less than 2 TB in size and has to be setup using the MBR Partition Scheme as Windows XP will not be able to do anything that is GPT formatted (which is the default today):
+You will need an external Hard Drive.
+This has to be less than 2 TB in size and has to be setup using the MBR Partition Scheme as Windows XP will not be able to recognise anything that is GPT formatted which is the standard for external hard drives today.

 To do this, in Windows 10, right click Disk Management: